MolSSI-Education/cpp_programming/01-03-collaboration.md

 ## The importance of branching

-When you are doing development, particularly on a fork (but also if you are collaborating), it is very important that all development work be done on a branch.
+When you are doing development, it is very important that all development work be done on a branch.
 In the case of a collaborative repository where you are pushing directly, this will allow you to do pull requests from branches (more on pull requests below), and that your code is reviewed by another developer on the project before being merged to the master branch.

 The most important reason to work on a branch is to keep your master branch clean.
 This will ensure that you **always have a working piece of software on the master branch.** It will make it easier to correct mistakes if they arise, and keep your repository clean if you have multiple collaborators.